When to apply?

 My application shows a status of Qualified, Place confirmation.
 What does this mean?

 You were offered a place at the University.
-The Admission Board is awaiting your confirmation of your place at the University and payment of the confirmation fee.
+The Admission Board is awaiting your confirmation of your place at the University and payment of the Start-up Fee for Tuition (Confirmation Fee).
 You have seven days to do this.
 You will receive instructions on how to confirm your place.
-Confirmation fee (1000 EUR) is part of the tuition fee and is non-refundable.

 Payment of the confirmation fee confirms the place, but the candidate must complete the remaining university admission procedures.